South Penrith suburb profile

 South Penrith property market performance

-South Penrith’s property market has shown robust growth over the past 12 months, with house values increasing by 12.9% and unit values rising by 11.9%.
-The median house price has reached $1 million, while units have averaged $745,000, indicating strong demand across both property types.
+South Penrith's property market has shown robust growth over the past 12 months, with house values increasing by 11.7%.
+The current median house price stands at $1.03 million, reflecting strong demand in the area.
+However, the unit market remains inactive, with no sales or price changes reported.

-Sales activity has been active, with 37 houses and 10 units sold in the past 12 months.
-Properties are moving quickly, with houses spending a median of just 12 days on the market and units even faster at 8 days, reflecting high buyer interest.
+Sales activity for houses has been steady, with 30 houses sold in the past 12 months.
+Houses are selling relatively quickly, with a median of 26 days on the market, indicating a competitive market environment.

-The rental market in South Penrith has also experienced growth, with average rents for houses increasing by 6.1% and units by 2.6% over the last 12 months, suggesting a steady demand for rental properties in the area.
+The rental market for houses in South Penrith has also seen positive movement, with average rents increasing by 6.9% over the last 12 months, reaching $620.
+The unit rental market remains inactive, with no reported changes.

 South Penrith demographics